 The second day you have the option of touring either Cajas National Park for a bit of wilderness hiking, or the Gualaceo Valley for a more cultural day.
 On the third day explore the mysterious Ingapirca Inca ruins before transferring back to the airport for your late afternoon return flight to Quito.

-This 3-day tour includes round trip flights, hotels (typically the river-side Hotel Crespo), most meals, and airport transfers in Quito and Cuenca.
+This 3-day tour includes round trip flights, hotels (typically the river-side Hotel La Victoria), most meals, and airport transfers in Quito and Cuenca.

 Avenue of the Volcanoes and Cuenca